-X-ray Photoelectron Spectroscopy (XPS) in the Group
+X-ray Photoelectron Spectroscopy

+In the group we are fortunate to have a number of XPS systems with which can study and characterise a wide range of (typically, but not always!) oxide materials.
+The workhorse instrument in the Thermo Fisher K-Alpha+ instrument.
 This instrument is capable of measuring a wide range of samples, from oxides to biological specimens, and has excellent dual-beam charge compensation (ions and electrons), as well as having a large sample plate that can accommodate multiple samples.
-We also have a tilt holder for surface sensitivity measurements, an vacuum transfer module – to transfer samples from an inert environment (e.g. glovebox) without exposing it to air and a bias-stage to measure the work function of a material.
-We also have a monotomic Ar ion source for depth profiling experiments.
+We also have a tilt holder for surface sensitivity measurements, a vacuum transfer module – to transfer samples from an inert environment (e.g. glovebox) without exposing it to air and a bias-stage to measure the work function of a material.
+We also have a monoatomic Ar ion source for depth profiling experiments.
 More details on how to access this equipment can be found here.

-Ambient Pressure X-ray Photoelectron Spectroscopy (APXPS) in the Group
+Ambient Pressure X-ray Photoelectron Spectroscopy